sparkflows/sparkflows-docs/docs/operations/logs/logs-search-examples.rst

 Example 5
 ++++
-A user can get the logs of a workflow execution along with the state of the execution using the below Log Pattern on **Administration → View Server Logs** search bar and also get the status of the workflow,
+A user can get the logs of a workflow execution along with the state of the execution using the below Log Pattern on **Administration → View Server Logs** search bar and also get the status of the workflow.

 **Ex Pattern: wfeId=80735**